 Delaney Kate DeMott

 Instructor, Contemporary Practices (2013).
-BFA, Tyler School of Art, Temple University; MFA, School of the Art Institute of Chicago.
-Exhibitions: Tyler School of Art, solo-show alumni weekend, Philadelphia; Victory for Tyler Show, Philadelphia, PA; The Kinsey Institute, Indiana University, Bloomington; Salon of Troy, group show, Chicago, IL.
-Books/Publications: Confronting the Abject, SAIC Press, 2013; The Object of Distraction Blog; Inside the Artist’s Studio Interview, Making of the Show.
+BFA, Tyler School of Art, Temple University; MFA, The School of the Art Institute of Chicago.
+Exhibitions: Tyler School of Art, solo-show alumni weekend, Philadelphia, PA; Victory for Tyler Show, Philadelphia, PA; The Kinsey Institute, Indiana University, Bloomington, IN; Salon of Troy, group show, Chicago, IL.
+Books/Publications: Confronting the Abject, SAIC Press, 2013; The Object of Distraction blog; Inside the Artist’s Studio interview, Making of the Show.
 Awards: Juror's Grand Prize, Victory for Tyler Show; William Merchant R. French Fellowship.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.